msaaddev/create-next-pwa/readme.md

 </div>
 <br>

-A Node.js based CLI tool that creates **Progressive Web App (PWA)** with **Next.js**.
+A cross-platform Node.js based CLI tool that creates **Progressive Web App (PWA)** with **Next.js**.
 You can also integrate **tailwind** with the Next.js PWA using this CLI with a single command.

->Note: The CLI is currently in beta mode for Windows.
-But works perfectly well with macOS and linux.
+>Note: If you are on Windows, make sure you either use Command Prompt or Windows Powershell to run the CLI.

 ## 🎯 Features